HubTou/b2bt/README.5.md

 * **POST_COMMANDS** does the same, except its commands are executed after the command to be tested and their output is collected for later comparisons:
   * This section is intended to check additional effects of the command tested, for example in terms of files/directories creation/modification/deletion, execution duration, etc.
   * The temporary directory where the test happens will automatically be cleaned, and this doesn't need to be addressed by the user
-* **INPUT_LINES** is 0 to N lines of text to be injected as standard input to the command to be tested.
-Again, preceding or trailing spaces and newline characters are stripped
+* **INPUT_LINES** is 0 to N lines of text to be injected as standard input into the command to be tested.
+Again, leading or trailing spaces and newline characters are stripped

 ## EXAMPLES